7 Outdoor Balcony Flooring: More Durable, Stylish, and Waterproof

 Aqviz Recommendation

-Outdoor carpets are the most budget-friendly option, costing between $1 to $10 per square foot.
+The cheapest outdoor balcony flooring is outdoor carpets.
+They are the most budget-friendly, and cost between $1 to $10 per square foot.
 They provide comfort and slip resistance but may not be as durable as other options in extreme weather conditions.

 What are the Balcony Water Damage Signs?